 - Occasional earthquakes do occur in New Zealand so be sure to know the protocol in such an occurrence.

 As you’re most likely to end up here after your international flight, it’s well worth staying for a couple of days to explore New Zealand’s largest city.
-The Auckland Art Gallery is the country’s largest and is great for a cultural fix.
+Our New Zealand travel guide recommends the Auckland Art Gallery which is the country’s largest and is great for a cultural fix.
 It features over 15,000 works of art from a variety of styles and eras.

 The Auckland Domain Park is the city’s oldest park, and at 185 acres, it has a bit of everything.
 The park has been developed around the cone of an extinct volcano, and features exquisite Winter Gardens, the Auckland War Memorial Museum, Formal Gardens, and several duck ponds.
 The city is also home to a wide range of international restaurants and has an excellent nightlife.

 Queenstown has long had the reputation as the adventure capital of New Zealand, and with good reason.
-During the winter and spring (June to October) it is a premium skiing destination, with the Remarkables Ski Area of particular note.
+During the winter and spring (June to October) it is a premium skiing destination.
+Our New Zealand travel guide recommends Remarkables Ski Area in particular.
 Other adventure activities such as bungee jumping, skydiving, jet boating, and river rafting attract adrenaline junkies year-round.
 At 182 meters, the Shotover Canyon Swing is the world’s highest cliff jump.
 Queenstown also has some of New Zealand’s best dining, including burger joints, steak houses, and fine dining options.